coderpatros/docker-nginx-waf/README.md

 I'm more than happy to receive contributions.

 But if you have an idea please create an issue first so we can discuss it.

+And it takes about 20 minutes to build the container and run tests for pull requests.